7 Signs Your Friend Is Using You as a Therapist and What to Do About It

 6) Downplays Your Problems as Less Important

 A telltale sign that your friend is using you as a therapist is when they downplay your problems.
-It can feel invalidating when the issues that matter to you are minimized or brushed aside.
+It can feel invalidating when the issues that matter to you are minimized or brushed aside, leaving you wondering if your level of support is appropriate or has ventured into unhealthy territory.

 Such behavior indicates a lack of empathy and understanding from your friend.
 They may prioritize their own issues while dismissing yours, which is unhealthy in any friendship.